barxilly/Hackclub-Ratings/README.md

 In the Shipyard:
 - Average vote rating out of 10
 - Each project's vote rating out of 10
+- An AI that can generate new ideas

 In the Shop:
 - Estimated time to get an item from nothing